micheles/papers/PITCHME.md

 ![rabbitmq](rabbitmq.png)

 - celery/rabbitmq is not ideal
-- we have it for legacy reasons and because there was no dominant task scheduler in the Python world
+- we have celery for legacy reasons and because there was no dominant task scheduler in the Python world
-- rabbitmq is meant for lots of small messages, but instead we have few huge messages

 +++

 **what's behind: @color[gray](celery/rabbitmq)**

+- rabbitmq is meant for lots of small messages, but instead we have few huge messages
 - rabbitmq is meant for resilience more than performance
 - it stores everything in the mnesia database, but we do not need that and it is counterproductive